This post may contain affiliate links. Please see our disclosure policy.

 What is an Ounce?

 An ounce is a unit of measurement used to weigh out volume, weight, and mass.
-The United States, Myanmar, and Liberia use this unit of measurement to weigh small amounts of ingredients.
+The United States, and a couple of other countries, use this unit of measurement to weigh small amounts of ingredients.
 The rest of the world typically measures smaller amounts in grams.

 What is a Pint?